Supporting Neurodivergent Learners: Evidence-Based Handwriting Strategies

 Strategy 10: Intervene at the Point of Performance

-While many of these interventions appear simple, they will make a tremendous difference in the students ability to acquire handwriting skills.
-We can mitigate the most common barriers seen for learners with ADHD and executive function challenges by:
+While many of these interventions appear simple, they will make a tremendous difference in the student with ADHD’s ability to acquire handwriting skills.
+We can mitigate the most common handwriting barriers seen for learners with ADHD and executive function challenges by:

 - Decreasing the extraneous working memory load